Use this beginners’ guide to public relations to ace your next PR campaign

 pr vs advertising

-An effective public relations strategy is one that not only builds relationships with media professionals but also helps increase brand awareness and boost credibility.
-While public relations is not a new concept, advancements in technology have shifted PR to a more digital landscape.
+An effective public relations strategy builds relationships with media professionals, increases brand awareness, and boosts credibility.
+While public relations is not new, technology has shifted PR to a more digital landscape.
 PR now involves leveraging all media channels to promote an organization and cultivate a positive public perception.

-The media plays a huge role in public relations and is used to broadcast a company’s narrative to its target audience.
-Brands have different types of media at their disposal when trying to meet PR goals.
+The media broadcasts a company’s narrative to its target audience.
+Brands have different types of media to help them meet PR goals.
 These include owned, earned, and paid media.
-Having said this, winning positive earned media is generally the “end game” when companies create their public relations strategy.
-Regardless of their goal, whether it is to increase sales or win new clients, earned media generates publicity in an authentic way.
+Winning positive earned media is generally the “end game” when companies create their public relations strategy.
+Regardless of the goal, earned media generates publicity authentically.

-Since there are so many aspects to PR, it can be challenging to summarize a PR professional’s responsibilities in this day and age.
-From connecting brands with people to storytelling, influencing media professionals, and reaching a company’s target audience, these experts do it all.
+Since there are so many aspects to public relations for beginners, it can be challenging to summarize a PR professional’s responsibilities.
+These experts connect brands with people through storytelling, influence media professionals, and reach a company’s target audience.

 Ideally, every brand should have a target audience.
-Whether it is its customers, employees, investors, media professionals, or a combination of all the above, the target audience needs to be defined.
 As stated previously, one of the responsibilities of a PR specialist is to connect a company to its people.
-In fact, the more active and connected a business is, the more successful it will be.
+The more active and connected a business is, the more successful it will be.

 Reputation management

 Reputation management and image-building are central components of PR.
-This is a combination of what a company says about itself, the things they do, and what its audiences think about them.
-If all these things correctly, then a company can build a positive brand image.
+This is what a company says about itself, what they do, and what its audiences think about them.
+When done correctly, a company can build a positive brand image.

 Brand storytelling

-In addition, with so much information out there, storytelling has also become a massive part of PR.
-Rather than just stating facts and sharing a list of monotonous information, companies that can grab attention with an inspiring, captivating story will encourage audiences to connect with a company on a more emotional level.
+Storytelling has become a massive part of PR.
+Rather than just stating facts and sharing a list of monotonous information, companies that can grab attention with an inspiring, captivating story will encourage audiences to connect with them emotionally.
 A good story needs to not only attract attention but also retain it.
-In order to be successful, companies also need to create a story that is both timely and relevant to the audience.
+Companies also need to create timely and relevant stories.
 The story should be something that people are interested in, rather than one that will cause them to switch off mentally.

 Influencer marketing

 Last but not least, influencer marketing is another significant component of PR.
-Successful PR should inspire a change in behaviour influence opinions.
+Successful PR should inspire a change in behavior and influence opinions.
 Good PR persuades people to feel a certain way about a brand.
-Alternatively, it creates a compelling call-to-action to buy a product or service.
+Alternatively, it creates a compelling call to action to buy a product or service.

-With more audiences holding brands accountable, companies need to ensure that all actions they take provide a positive brand image.
+With more audiences holding brands accountable, companies must ensure their actions provide a positive brand image.
 What differentiates PR from marketing and advertising is that it is earned, not paid for.
-Whether through traditional media or social media a good PR specialist does not rely on paying professionals and influencers to endorse a product or service.
+Whether through traditional or social media a good PR specialist does not rely on paying professionals and influencers to endorse a product or service.
 Rather, PR is about persuading these people to fall in love with the product or service so that they can offer a genuine endorsement.

-PR agencies like Pressfarm help companies of all sizes create quality content like press releases, email pitches, guest posts, and media kits in order to build a memorable brand image among the media as well as their target audiences.
-Beyond creating quality content, they also distribute this content to the appropriate media professionals and audiences.
+PR agencies like Pressfarm help companies of all sizes create quality content like press releases, email pitches, guest posts, and media kits.
+These help build a memorable brand image among the media and their target audiences.
+Beyond creating quality content, they distribute content to the appropriate media professionals and audiences.
 Ultimately, the experts at Pressfarm work to boost brand visibility for clients across different industries by helping them feature in relevant search results across multiple search engines.

-Before we dive into how to do effective PR, we need to understand that there are different aspects of PR and various ways to achieve positive media attention.
-Whether it is communication to stakeholders within a business, a company’s involvement in the community, or a new product/service launch.
+Before we dive into how to do effective public relations for beginners, we need to understand that there are different aspects of PR and various ways to achieve positive media attention.
 PR content helps a business to establish credibility and gain traction.
-It is true that PR is generally focused on using communication tactics to create and develop relationships between an organization and its public.
-Beyond that, it also the use of creative, and persuasive communication tactics with media professionals, employees, and other people interested in the business.
+It focuses on communication tactics to create and develop relationships between an organization and its public.
+Beyond that, it also creative, and persuasive communication tactics with media professionals, employees, and other people interested in the business.

 1) Media relations